ThornTechPublic/LeftSlideoutMenu/README.md

 ### That's it

 Build and run, and hopefully you have a simple slideout left menu on which to build the rest of your app.

+### Still confused?

+The `ScrollView` is pretty confusing to begin with.
+One common trick is to have a rigidly defined view on the inside.
+In this case, the left and right container views are constrained to the device (View Controller's embedded `View`) width and height.
+The `ScrollView` is like a flexible wrapper.

+Here's an excellent video tutorial on [Ray Wenderlich](http://www.raywenderlich.com/video-tutorials#swiftscrollview) that covers the `ScrollView`.